AdobeDocs/commerce-admin.en/help/stores-purchase/product-gift-card-accounts.md

    >
    >Depending on your location, it may be illegal for gift cards to expire.
 Check your local laws before setting a lifetime for your gift cards.

-1. If you want the customer to have the option to enter a message to accompany the gift card, set **Allow Gift Message** to `Yes` and enter the number of characters available for the message for **Gift Message Maximum Length**.
+1. To give customers the option to enter a message to accompany the gift card, set **Allow Gift Message** to `Yes` and enter the number of characters available for the message for **Gift Message Maximum Length**.

 1. Set **Generate Gift Card Account when Orders Item is** to one of the following: